Oceanside Bicycle Accident Lawyer

 California Follows Comparative Negligence Standard

-In some instances where a bicyclist is involved in a collision, there may be evidence indicating that you were partially at fault for the accident.
+In some instances where a bicyclist is involved in a collision, evidence may indicate that you were partially at fault for the accident.
 Do not fret.
 California law still allows you to recover economic and non-economic damages.
 This is because California adopted a pure comparative negligence standard in personal injury cases.
-That means you can still recover financial restitution after a percentage of fault is deducted.
+That means you can still recover financial restitution after deducting a percentage of fault.

 You could still recover some economic and non-economic damages, even if you were 95 percent at fault for the accident.
 This is a more generous standard when compared to other states.
 In fact, some states require that the injured party be no more than 50 percent at fault to recover damages.
 For example, if a plaintiff seeks $200,000 in damages and a jury determines that the plaintiff was 25 percent at fault, they will recover $50,000 in economic and non-economic damages.